Passionate faculty. Incredible students.

 The Department of History and Classics is extremely grateful to Dr. Stephen Jackson, whose recent donation helped to create an endowed scholarship in Dr. Donna McCaffrey's name.
 The scholarship will support students in the fields of History, Psychology, and Theology, and it will keep the memory of Dr. McCaffrey, a true titan of our department, alive.

 Congrats as well to Dr. Jennifer Illuzzi, who was PC's inaugural Faculty Service Award recipient.
-The college-wide award is given to the facutly member who best demonstrates exceptional service in support of theh mission of the college.
+The college-wide award is given to the facutly member who best demonstrates exceptional service in support of the mission of the college.
 She was also chosen as one of this year's Summer Scholars from the School of Arts and Sciences.
-The funding will allow Dr. Illuzzi to work on a project investigating the relationship between the Catholic Church and the Roma population in the early twentieth century.
+The funding allowed Dr. Illuzzi to work on a project investigating the relationship between the Catholic Church and the Roma population in the early twentieth century.

-Dr. Jeffrey Johnson recently published Reforming America: A Thematic Encyclopedia and Document Collection of the Progressive Era through ABC-CLIO.
-This was a major, two-volume edited collection that will be integral to scholars and students of the period.
-He was also featured in Time Magazine, in an article on the 1916 San Francisco Bombing, and he recently had his lecture on the bombing featured on C-SPAN itself.
+Dr. Jeffrey Johnson has also been extremely busy.
+First and foremost, he recently published his new book, The 1916 Preparedness Day Bombing: Anarchists and Terrorism in Progressive Era America, with Routledge.
+This comes on the heels of a collection edited for ABC-CLIO called Reforming America: A Thematic Encyclopedia and Document Collection of the Progressive Era.
+Johnson was also featured in Time Magazine, in an article on the 1916 San Francisco Bombing, and he recently had his lecture on the bombing featured on C-SPAN itself.

 Dr. Pat Breen was interviewed for the extremely popular podcast, "Ben Franklin's World."
 In the podcast, Dr. Breen talks about his most recent book, The Land Shall be Deluged With Blood (Oxford), which offers a new history of the Nat Turner revolt, the deadliest slave revolt in U.S. history.